binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Observability of Distributed System

+**[A series of blogs](https://binli.hashnode.dev/series/distributed-observability)** were written for some of what I learnt this week.

 ## Learn **what is observability**
 * https://www.honeycomb.io/resources/intro-to-o11y-topic-1-what-is-observability
 * Watched other Training Videos